Business Loans

 Receiving your loan proceeds: 1-2 weeks (sometimes up to 90 days).

-Once a lender approves your application for an SBA 7(a) loan, it will put together some paperwork to finalize your loan agreement.
+Once a lender approves your application for an SBA loan, it will put together some paperwork to finalize your loan agreement.
 This process also takes time.
 (Note: For commercial real estate transactions, you might also have to hire an attorney to facilitate appraisals and title work, and process other legal documents that could add more complexity and time to this process.)

 It’s common for an SBA lender to need several weeks to prepare the paperwork you will need to review and sign before you can receive your loan proceeds.
 That time frame can easily be doubled, tripled, or more with commercial real estate transactions.
-And some banks warn that the loan closing process for SBA 7(a) loans could take up to three months.
+And some banks warn that the loan closing process for SBA loans could take up to three months.

 SBA Express loans: 30-60 days.